DjangoGirls/tutorial/en/macosx/django_start_project/README.md

 We're going to create a small blog!

 The first step is to start a new Django project.
 Basically, this means that we'll run some scripts provided by Django that will create the skeleton of a Django project for us.
 This is just a bunch of directories and files that we will use later.

 The names of some files and directories are very important for Django.
 You should not rename the files that we are about to create.
 Moving them to a different place is also not a good idea.
 Django needs to maintain a certain structure to be able to find important things.

 > Remember to run everything in the virtualenv.
 If you don't see a prefix `(myvenv)` in your console, you need to activate your virtualenv.
 We explained how to do that in the __Django installation__ chapter in the __Working with virtualenv__ part.
-Typing `source myvenv/bin/activate` on Mac OS X or Linux will do this for you.
+Typing `source myvenv/bin/activate` on Mac OS X will do this for you.

-In your Mac OS X or Linux console, you should run the following command. **Don't forget to add the period (or dot) `.` at the end!**
+In your Mac OS X, you should run the following command. **Don't forget to add the period (or dot) `.` at the end!**

 {% filename %}command-line{% endfilename %}
 ```
 (myvenv) ~/djangogirls$ django-admin startproject mysite .
 ```

-> The period `.` is crucial because it tells the script to install Django in your current directory (for which the period `.` is a short-hand reference).
+> The period `.` is crucial because it tells the script to install Django in your current directory (for which the period `.` is a short- hand reference).

 > **Note** When typing the command above, remember that you only type the part which starts by `django-admin`.
 The `(myvenv) ~/djangogirls$` part shown here is just example of the prompt that will be inviting your input on your command line.

 `django-admin.py` is a script that will create the directories and files for you.
 You should now have a directory structure which looks like this:

 ```
 djangogirls